 2. Inversion Relax 2 Zero 1.0 – With Inversion Therapy

 This Daiwa massage chair boasts inversion therapy that allows you to optimize your downtime.
 At exactly $7,000 this chair is incredibly power efficient.

 However, for the price tag, you’d expect it to be made of genuine leather.
 Unfortunately, it’s only upholstered in synthetic PU leather.
 But I don’t mind, I’m not a big fan of leather anyway, and the PU leather is easier to clean and maintain.

-You’ll love the following attributes of this Chair:
+You’ll love the following attributes of this model:

 Custom Massage – this massage recliner features specialized nodes that travel up and down your back to locate the exact curve of your spine.
 This goes on for most of the rest of your body to bring you the ultimate custom-tailored and effective massage experience.

 Super Long Massage Strokes – the Relax 2 Zero 1.0 is well-known for its incredibly relaxing long massage strokes.
 It effectively relieves stress and tension in your muscles while calming your body down, allowing you to settle into a state of deep relaxation.